-SANTA BARBARA, CA — Flooding, mudslides, and mudflows than began Tuesday, January 9 have decimated parts of Southern California after heavy rain filled areas affected by the recent Thomas wildfire, according to multiple news outlets.
+SANTA BARBARA, CA — Flooding, mudslides, and mudflows that began Tuesday, January 9, decimated parts of Southern California after heavy rain filled areas affected by the recent Thomas wildfire, according to multiple news outlets.

-While trees, plants, and other vegetation would normally slow rainwater, hindering the flow of water and helping prevent soil from being gathered up into mudflows, the fire-ravaged sections of California affected by the recent rainstorms has no little remaining vegetation to stop the fast-moving water.
-The death toll currently stands at 17, though many are still missing.
+Update: While trees, plants, and other vegetation would normally slow rainwater, hindering the flow of water and helping prevent soil from being gathered up into mudflows, the fire-ravaged sections of California affected by the recent rainstorms has no little remaining vegetation to stop the fast-moving water.
+The death toll currently stands at 21, though two children are still missing.

-By midday Tuesday, images began to surface on social media of the damage to the area.
+By midday on January 9, images began to surface on social media of the damage to the area.
 Fabiola Ramirez of NBC’s KSBY News tweeted multiple views of the destruction from the flooding and mudflows:

 — Fabiola Ramirez (@_FabRamirez) January 9, 2018